bryanhanson/FOSS4Spectroscopy/README.md

 ## Background

 In the past there have been automatic updates using both Travis and Github Actions.
-However, each of these services has challenges and currently the page is updated locally as needed.
+Currently the page is updated locally as needed.
 When local changes are pushed, items in the `/docs` folder are deployed to the `gh-pages` site where the general public views the page.

 See this [blog post](https://chemospec.org/2021/04/19/p20/) for details about searching Github topics automatically to get the raw material that goes into this site.